Chapter 4 - Borrowed Regulation

 Conclusion

 That capacity matters not only for psychological survival, but for moral life.
-For only a self that can return to itself can remain open long enough for another reality to enter without being met at once by defensive closure, retaliatory force, or the need for defensive conversion.
-The earliest formation of the container is one of the conditions of moral perception itself (Vale 2026, chap.
+Only a self that can return to itself can remain open long enough for another reality to enter without being met at once by defensive closure, retaliatory force, or the need for defensive conversion.
+The earliest formation of the container is therefore one of the conditions of moral perception itself (Vale 2026, chap.
 1).
 Long before a person can ask whether they truly see another human being, they must first have become the kind of being for whom such seeing does not require immediate defense.

 References